tstanczyk95/HumanRecognitionBehaviorAnalysis/README.md

 Finally, download: Dlib's human face detector model from [here](http://dlib.net/cnn_face_detector.py.html) and Dlib's shape predictor as well as Dlib's recognition resnet model from [here](http://dlib.net/face_recognition.py.html), unpack all files and place them inside data/face_recognition/

 ## Generating more descriptors for facial recognition
+In order to generate more facial descriptors,

+##### go to data/face_recognition/ and type the following:
+    $ face_descriptor_generator.py shape_predictor_5_face_landmarks.dat dlib_face_recognition_resnet_model_v1.dat /path/to/the/input/image "name of the person"

+Move the generated descriptor to face_descriptors/ .
+Note that the input image should contain photo of only one person.
+In case of multiple faces detected, only the first one will be processed and saved to the file.

+## Running the program